univapay/univapay-node/README.md

     // Optional (charge: ResponseCharge) => boolean
     cancelCondition,

-    // Condition where the poll should suceed.
+    // Condition where the poll should succeed.
 By default when the status is not Pending.
     // Optional: (charge: ResponseCharge) => boolean
     successCondition
 );